 The Group's operating segments for the purpose of segmental reporting have been revised in the current year.
-The revenue and expenses previously reported in the property segment are now reported within the property and casualty reinsurance and the property and casualty insurance segments.
-The aviation, energy and marine segments remain unchanged.
-Comparative figures for the year ended 31 December 2020 have been re-presented in conformity with the current year view.
+The revenue and expenses previously reported in the property and casualty reinsurance, property and casualty insurance, aviation, energy and marine segments are now reported within reinsurance and insurance segments.
+This reflects an internal management restructuring that occurred in the second half of 2022 and is in place as at 31 December 2022.
+Lines of business, written primarily, but not exclusively, on a reinsurance or insurance basis, are now reported under a Head of Reinsurance and Head of Insurance based on the products that they manage.
+Comparative figures for the year ended 31 December 2021 have been re-presented in conformity with the current year view.